dhoard/Bed_Distance_sensor/README.md

 3. Easy manual bed level adjustment thanks to ability to display the live sensor distance measurement on your screen.

-Sensor type: inductive, can only measure the metal plate.
+Sensor type: inductive, eddy, can only measure the metal plate.

 Range: 4mm (for different metal the range should be different, the normal pei steel plate is 4mm, but aluminum is about 2mm)

-Resolution:0.01mm

 ### Hardware:
 * It can connect to most motherboards or GPIOs on the RaspberryPi